1500

 Robert Greene: "Menaphon," romance

-Thomas Nashe (1567-1601): "Anatomie of Absurdities," criticism of contemporary literature
+Thomas Nashe (1567-1601): "Anatomie of Absurdities," criticism of

 George Puttenham: "The Arte of English Poesie"